CubeEngine/AntiGuest/README.md

     Added bucket prevention
     Added fishing prevention
-    Added a config entry to enable or disable the debug mode Changed the configuratiuon file a bit (You should delete you old file)
+    Added a config entry to enable or disable the debug mode Changed the configuratiuon file a bit (You should delete your old file)

 Version 1.2.1